Acupuncture sur la main

-Acupuncture is part of traditional Chinese medicine, which dates back thousands of years.
+Acupuncture is part of traditional Chinese medicine, which dates back several thousand years.
 Its exact origins are shrouded in legend and myth.
-But it is estimated that the medical practices behind acupuncture began in China over 2,000 years ago.
+However, it is estimated that the medical practices that led to acupuncture began in China over 2,000 years ago.

 According to legend, acupuncture was discovered by accident.
 A Chinese healer noticed that pain in certain parts of the body could be relieved by inserting needles into other parts of the body.
-This observation led to the development of acupuncture as a healing technique.
+This observation led to the development of acupuncture techniques for healing.

-The use of acupuncture spread in China over the centuries.
-Practitioners developed complex systems of acupuncture points and specific techniques to treat various disorders.
+The use of acupuncture spread throughout China over the centuries.
+Practitioners developed complex systems of acupuncture points and specific techniques to treat different disorders.
 Acupuncture is often combined with other therapeutic techniques, such as moxibustion and cupping.

-Over time, acupuncture spread to other parts of Asia, then gradually became popular throughout the world.
-The word acupuncture was coined by the Jesuits in the 16th century when they discovered Chinese medicine; its real name is Zhēn Jiǔ, meaning the art of metal needling and moxibustion.
+Over time, acupuncture spread to other parts of Asia and then gradually became popular around the world.
+The word acupuncture was coined by Jesuits in the 16th century when they discovered Chinese medicine; its real name is Zhēn Jiǔ, which means the art of metal needles and moxibustion.

-A Taoist vision of Man and the Universe
+A Taoist view of Man and the Universe

-According to UNESCO, “Traditional Acupuncture is a therapeutic art which bases its diagnostic and therapeutic reasoning on a Taoist energetic vision of Man and the Universe”.
+According to UNESCO, “Traditional Acupuncture is a therapeutic art that bases its diagnostic and therapeutic reasoning on a Taoist energetic vision of Man and the Universe.”

 Acupuncture meridians

-Acupuncture meridians, also known as energy channels, are the invisible pathways through which Qi (vital energy) flows in the body, according to TCM.
+Acupuncture meridians, also known as energy channels, are pathways invisible to the naked eye through which Qi (vital energy) flows throughout the body according to TCM.

-The most commonly used points number 361, but there are over 1000 acupuncture points in the body.
+There are 361 commonly used points, but there are over 1,000 acupuncture points in the body.
 Each meridian is associated with a specific organ and physiological function.

-Each meridian is associated with specific characteristics, such as times of day when its energy is most active, seasons of the year, emotions and symptoms that may be linked to its imbalance.
+Each meridian is associated with specific characteristics, such as times of day when its energy is most active, seasons of the year, emotions, and symptoms that may be related to its imbalance.

 Freeing the flow of Qi

-When Qi is blocked or unbalanced, the practitioner of Chinese medicine looks to see which meridians are affected.
-A diagnosis is then made, and a therapeutic strategy defined.
-Inserting acupuncture needles into the points will restore energy balance by stimulating the flow of Qi, and releasing energy blockages.
+When Qi is blocked or unbalanced, the Chinese medicine practitioner looks to see which meridians are affected.
+They make a diagnosis, based on which they will define their therapeutic strategy.
+Inserting acupuncture needles into the points will restore energy balance by stimulating the flow of Qi and releasing energy blockages.

-The needles are left in place for a certain length of time (usually between 20′ and 45′), and can also be stimulated by different means (manual, electrical, moxibustion).
-Acupuncture brings about a global rebalancing of this energy network, which in turn affects organ function.
-As the acupuncture sessions progress, balance returns and health is restored.
+The needles are left in place for a certain amount of time (usually between 20 and 45 minutes) and can also be stimulated by various means (manual, electrical, moxibustion).
+Acupuncture allows for a global rebalancing of this energy network, which has an impact on organ function.
+Thus, over the course of acupuncture sessions, balance is restored and health is reestablished.

-Sometimes, acupuncture treatment can be combined with a prescription for Chinese pharmacopoeia.
-The number of sessions required will depend on the individual patient and how he or she responds to the treatment.
-In general, the longer the illness or disorder, the more time (and therefore acupuncture sessions) will be needed to overcome it.
-Conversely, an acute, mild or recent disorder can be resolved in one or two sessions.
+Sometimes acupuncture treatment may be combined with a prescription of Chinese herbal medicine.
+The number of sessions required will depend on each patient and how they respond to treatment.
+In general, the longer the illness or disorder has been present, the longer it will take (and therefore the more acupuncture sessions will be required) to overcome it.
+Conversely, an acute, mild, or recent disorder can be resolved in one or two sessions.

 The many benefits of acupuncture

-The benefits of acupuncture are many.
-It can help relieve pain, reduce stress and anxiety, improve sleep quality and strengthen the immune system.
+Acupuncture has many benefits.
+It can help relieve pain, reduce stress and anxiety, improve sleep quality, and strengthen the immune system.

-In certain rare cases, there may be an over-reaction after an acupuncture session, which may suggest a worsening of symptoms.
-But don’t panic, as everything usually returns to normal within a few hours.
+In some very rare cases, there may be an overreaction after an acupuncture session, which may suggest a worsening of symptoms.
+There is no need to panic, as everything usually returns to normal after a few hours.

-In some Asian countries, notably China and Vietnam, although allopathic medicine has taken on a major role, people still turn to their ancestral medicine when they don’t get the results they expect from so-called Western medicine.
+In some Asian countries, notably China and Vietnam, although allopathic medicine has taken on an important role, people still turn to their ancestral medicine when they do not get the desired results with so-called Western medicine.

 The meridian network